Transport

 Using UPI to Recharge Travel/Transit Cards

-That does not mean that UPI cannot have an application here.
+This does not mean that UPI cannot have an application here.
 UPI can still be leveraged to solve the biggest bottleneck when it comes to travel cards: recharging them.
 Each card can be imprinted with a unique QR code encoded with the URI to trigger a UPI payment request on the wallet linked to the card when scanned.
 In other words, the user will be able to recharge/reload their card themselves by scanning its QR code using their UPI app.
 That alone will raise convenience and simplicity to a whole new level.
 Transit cards are mandated to be issued by banks through a payment network (RuPay), so this shouldn’t be a problem technically or administratively.

 This will also help reduce overheads as the STU will not have to maintain a large network of agents for recharging the cards.
 Of course, the cards could be purchased/recharged through the conductor on the buses, online, through apps, at depots, merchant establishments around major bus stops, etc.